indexes or/and translates some indexed english messages

 gettextexternal application, and that is called by the tbx_generate_pofile Scilab function.
 In Scilab, it is also possible to use

 Each collected message is considered as an identifier (a message id, = msgid) for all its forthcoming translations.
 In Scilab, the reference language for identifiers is english.
 Therefore, the msgids to be indexed must be written in english.

 Only single literal and in one piece messages being as

 gettextinput argument are collected.
-Hence, the following syntaxes and cases won't index the considered message, and no further translated versions will be available:
+Hence, some of the following syntaxes and cases won't index the considered message, and no further translated versions will be available for them:

 # Syntax Status Harvesting results 1

 OK standard syntax 2